General Roman Calendar: Liturgical year

-In the liturgical books, the document General Roman Calendar, which lists not only fixed celebrations but also some moveable ones, is printed immediately after the document Universal Norms on the Liturgical Year and the Calendar, which states that "throughout the course of the year the Church unfolds the entire mystery of Christ and observes the birthdays of the Saints".
-The birth of a saint to heaven is as a rule celebrated on a fixed day of the year.
-Sometimes they may be moved either to or from a Sunday.
-The mysteries of Christ are often celebrated on dates that always vary from year to year.
+In the liturgical books, the document General Roman Calendar, which lists fixed celebrations and some moveable ones, is printed immediately after the document Universal Norms on the Liturgical Year and the Calendar, which states that "throughout the course of the year the Church unfolds the entire mystery of Christ and observes the birthdays of the Saints".
+Certain mysteries of Christ are celebrated on dates that vary from year to year.

 The Catholic Church's year combines two cycles of liturgical celebrations.
-One has been called the Proper of Time or Temporale, associated with the moveable date of Easter and the fixed date of Christmas.
-The other is associated with fixed calendar dates and has been called the Proper of Saints or Sanctorale.
-The General Roman Calendar includes celebrations that belong to the Proper of Time or Temporale and is not limited to those that make up the Proper of Saints or Sanctorale.
+One is called the Proper of Time or Temporale, associated with the moveable date of Easter and the fixed date of Christmas.
+The other is associated with fixed calendar dates and is called the Proper of Saints or Sanctorale.
+The General Roman Calendar includes celebrations that belong to the Proper of Time or Temporale as well as Proper of Saints or Sanctorale.
 An instance where two observances occur on the same date is called an occurrence.